 Optional.
 Description of the asset.
 You can also add images that are less than 1 MB.

-When you create a Glossary asset, you can manually enter a description or leverage CLAIRE to generate a description.
+When you create a glossary business asset, you can manually enter a description or leverage CLAIRE to generate a description.
 To use CLAIRE to generate a description, click the Generate with CLAIRE icon.
 You can specify the industry context in which you want CLAIRE to generate the description, and also specify the length of the generated description.

 Reference ID